Are We There Yet? (Rick Astley album)

 Are We There Yet? is the ninth studio album by the English singer and songwriter Rick Astley, released on 13 October 2023 by BMG.
 It was preceded by the lead single "Dippin My Feet" and the single "Never Gonna Stop".
 Astley toured the UK, Ireland and Europe in support of the album from November 2023 to March 2024.
 The album is Astley's first of new music since Beautiful Life (2018).
-It peaked at number two on the UK Albums Chart.
+It peaked at No. 2 on the UK Albums Chart.
 It is Astley's first album to not have a picture of himself as the cover.

 Background and recording

 Are We There Yet? was announced on 20 June 2023 alongside the release of the album's lead single "Dippin My Feet".
 This came ahead of Astley performing on the Pyramid Stage at the Glastonbury Festival 2023, where he also performed "Dippin My Feet".
 Astley had previously been asked to perform there in 2020, but it was cancelled due to the COVID-19 pandemic.

 The album was inspired by the soul music of Marvin Gaye, Al Green and Bill Withers, and recorded at the Astley's home studio in London.
 Astley stated that he believed "spending five months in America" on tour there in 2022 "retuned [his] ear a little bit" in regards to his guitar playing.